XRPLF/xrpl-dev-portal/content/concept-history-sharding.md

 ## XRP Ledger Network Data Integrity

 The history of all ledgers is shared by servers agreeing to keep particular ranges of historical ledgers.
 This makes it possible for servers to confirm that they have all the data they agreed to maintain, and produce proof trees or ledger deltas.
 Sharding also makes it possible to challenge servers to demonstrate they hold the data they claim to have, and verify their proofs.

-When a `rippled` server has too much recent history in the shard store, the server has two options.
-It can discard the shard from recent storage, or it can move the shard from recent storage to historical storage and eject an existing shard.
-This decision is made following the purge logic for the shard feature.

-When a `rippled` server has more space than the configured allocation of shard store size, it assigns that storage for sharding.
-To increase the probability for an even distribution of the history of the network's ledgers, shards are selected randomly among the shards not currently held, with no preferences.
-Once chosen, the selected shard is fetched, validated, and committed to long term storage.

 ## Shard Configuration
 Rippled can be configured to begin storing ledger history in shards by adding the `shard_db` section to the `rippled.cfg` file.